 Accreditation

-GHC is currently accredited by the Western Association of Schools and Colleges (WASC) (2024-2032) and certified by the California Charter Schools Association (CCSA)
+Granada Hills Charter (GHC) is currently accredited by the Western Association of Schools and Colleges from 2024 through 2032, and certified by the California Charter Schools Association.

 What is WASC?